iree-org/iree/docs/website/docs/developers/general/github-actions.md

     * Where possible, jobs should allow this trigger so maintainers can test workflows without needing to send pull requests.

+!!! info - ""Presubmit" and "postsubmit""

+    We use the terminology "presubmit" and "postsubmit" to differentiate between stages when checks run:

+    * "Presubmit" checks run on code that has not yet been reviewed/approved/merged with either of the `pull_request` or `workflow_dispatch` triggers.
+    * "Postsubmit" checks run on code that has been merged to a common branch like `main` with either of the `push` or `schedule` triggers.

+    In an ideal world every check would run on presubmit, but some operating system or hardware runners are in short supply and some workflows are slow even with sufficient resources (e.g. benchmark suites).
+We try to strike a balance between utility and economics.

 !!! example - "Example workflow triggers"

     * [`ci_linux_x64_clang_asan.yml`](https://github.com/iree-org/iree/blob/main/.github/workflows/ci_linux_x64_clang_asan.yml)
-      runs on `pull_request` and `push` events despite building the compiler and needing to use large build machines because it is generally useful for all C/C++ compiler and runtime changes.
+      runs on presubmit (`pull_request` trigger) and postsubmit (`push` trigger).
+Even though this workflow builds the compiler and needs to use large build machines because, it is generally useful for all C/C++ compiler and runtime changes.
     * [`ci_linux_x64_clang_tsan.yml`](https://github.com/iree-org/iree/blob/main/.github/workflows/ci_linux_x64_clang_tsan.yml)
       is similar to the ASan build but it runs on the `schedule` event because it is only situationally useful and we want to limit use of large build